GoogleCloudDataproc/spark-bigtable-connector/README.md

 ### Reading from Bigtable

-You can use the `spark.read()` format to read from Bigtable.
+You can use the `bigtable` format and catalog, along with the Bigtable project and instance id to read from Bigtable.
 This is a sample snippet of reading from Bigtable using Java:

 ```java
 Dataset<Row> dataFrame = spark